Domestic Corporation: Everything You Need to Know

 A business in a state with a high corporate tax rate would gain no benefit from incorporating in a state with little or no corporate tax if the company derived all its income within its home state.

 If you'd like advice on an issue related to domestic corporations, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-They come from law schools such as Harvard and Yale and average 14 years of legal experience, including work with companies like Google, Stripe, and Twilio.
+They come from law schools such as Harvard and Yale and average 14 years of legal experience, including work with companies like Google, Menlo Ventures, and Airbnb.